10 Personal Finance Books Every College Student Should Read

 The founder of PersonalMBA.com offers one of the best personal finance books for individuals who would like to learn key concepts taught in business school without the cost of getting an MBA.
 Readers learn how to create value for customers beyond simply providing products and services.
 The book also covers four critical methods businesses use to increase revenue.

-This book may also appeal to entrepreneurial college students interested in starting their own businesses.
+This book may also appeal to entrepreneurial college students interested in starting their own businesses.$$ On Amazon

 Feature Image: skynesher / E+ / Getty Images